Peruvian Immigrant Removes Residency Conditions On Green Card Without Husband

 She understood that the I-751 was required to be a joint filing by husband and wife.
 Without his help, she feared she and her son would have to move to Peru.

-After Carlos learned about her immigration history and her brief marital relationship with Alexander, he suggested seeking a domestic violence exception to the joint filing requirement.
+After Carlos learned about her immigration history and her brief marital relationship with Alexander, he explained her options for removing green card conditions without a spouse.
+Based on her circumstances, he suggested seeking a domestic violence exception to the joint filing requirement.

 (The short video below shares explains how waivers excuse the I-751 joint filing requirement for removing conditional residency conditions.)